matteobianchi-portfolio/Project_creditscore/README.md

 Making predictions

 # 2. load_data()
 Loads the training and test datasets from CSV files.
-Drops non-essential columns (Name, ID, SSN) and returns cleaned DataFrames.
+Drops non-essential columns (Name, ID, SSN, Payment_Behaviour) and returns cleaned DataFrames.

 # 3. train_features(train_df)
 Prepares the training dataset for modeling by:
 - Cleaning and converting numerical columns from strings
-- Handling missing values
+- Handling missing and out of range values
 - Identifying categorical and numerical features.
+- Creating features and label (encoded)

 Creating preprocessing pipelines:
 - Categorical Pipeline: Uses SimpleImputer with a constant value and OneHotEncoder.